LBNE/FNALCore/README.md

 Additional tests have been added to determine support for further aspects of the standard.
 These are still a work in progress, so may not work perfectly on every combination of compiler and standard library.

+A preliminary check of the standard library being linked is also provided, though this is still a work in progress.

 How to Use
 ==========